 More Information for Your Trip to the Amalfi Coast

 AMALFI COAST TOWNS: For an overview of where to go, check out our article 17 Beautiful Towns to Visit on the Amalfi Coast.
 We also have detailed guides about the Best Things to Do on the Amalfi Coast and how to visit Positano and Ravello.
 Learn how to plan your time with our Amalfi Coast Itinerary.

-GETTING AROUND: Learn how to travel from Rome to Sorrento, Capri, and the Amalfi Coast and how to visit Pompeii when traveling between Rome and Sorrento.
+GETTING AROUND: Learn how to travel from Rome to Sorrento, Capri, and the Amalfi Coast.
 We also have a guide to the Best Way to Get around the Amalfi Coast and what it is like to drive the Amalfi Coast.

 ITALY ITINERARY: On this 10 day southern Italy itinerary, visit the Amalfi Coast, Castelmezzano, Matera, Alberobello, and more towns in Puglia.

 PATH OF THE GODS: The Path of the Gods is a gorgeous hike on the Amalfi Coast.